tiggercwh/catcher-backend/README.md

 ## Environment Variables and DB construction

 Please refer to `.env.example` and put corresponding variables.
-A database need to be created with postgresql beforehand and a trigger need to implemented in the db for the websocket api to function properly.
+A database associated with a trigger need to be created with postgresql beforehand for the websocket api to function properly.
-One may refer to the example below:
+An example of creating a trigger in psql would be:

 ```bash
 # Assuming a database is created..